Maknee/maknee.github.io/thoughts/plan.md

 ### 7) Privacy, Compliance, Deliverability

-- Use double opt‑in where possible; link to a simple privacy note (can be a paragraph on the Subscribe page).
+- Use double opt‑in where possible; link to a simple privacy note (can be a paragraph on the Newsletter page).
 - Authenticate sending domain (SPF/DKIM/DMARC) in DNS for the chosen provider.
 - Include an unsubscribe link (providers include this by default).